AriusX7/tvm-assistant-red-cog/README.md

 #### `-logchannel [channel]`

-Set or create the logging channel.
+Sets or create sthe logging channel.
 All message edits and deletes from **public** channels will be logged in this channel.

 If you just use `-logchannel`, the bot will create a new channel called `log`.
 You can also set a channel you've already created as the log channel.
 Simply mention the channel in the command like this: `-logchannel #channel-name`.

 #### `-wchannel <channel>`

-Whitelist the `channel`.
+Whitelists `channel`.
 The messages in it will be logged irrespective of its permissions (as long as the bot can view this channel).

 #### `-bchannel <channel>`

-Blacklist the `channel`.
+Blacklists `channel`.
 The messages in it will not be logged irrespective of its permissions.
 Whitelisting takes precedence over blacklisting.
 If a channel is in whitelist, the messages WILL BE LOGGED even if you blacklist it.

 #### `-rwchannel <channel>`

-Remove the `channel` from the whitelist.
+Removes `channel` from the whitelist.

 #### `-rbchannel <channel>`

-Remove the `channel` from the blacklist.
+Removes `channel` from the blacklist.

 #### `-logsettings`

-Display log settings.
+Displays log settings.

 ### Clear

 #### `-clear nasubmitted`

-Clear the list of users who submitted night action the current cycle.
+Clears the list of users who submitted night action the current cycle.

 #### `-clear player`

-Remove `Player` role from the bot database.
+Removes `Player` role from the bot database.

 #### `-clear spec`

-Remove `Spectator` role from the bot database.
+Removes `Spectator` role from the bot database.

 #### `-clear host`

-Remove `Host` role from the bot database.
+Removes `Host` role from the bot database.

 #### `-clear repl`

-Remove `Replacement` role from the bot database.
+Removes `Replacement` role from the bot database.
 Alias: `-clear replacement`

 #### `-clear dead`

-Remove `Dead` role from the bot database.
+Removes `Dead` role from the bot database.

 #### `-clear signups`

-Remove sign-ups channel from the bot database.
+Removes sign-ups channel from the bot database.

 #### `-clear nachannel`

-Remove night action channel from the bot database.
+Removes night action channel from the bot database.

 ### Misc